Parmesan Chive Butter

 Notes

-- The amount of chives as well as Parmesan can be adjusted to your taste.
+- Adjustments: The amount of chives and Parmesan can be adjusted to taste.
+I usually leave out the black pepper, but you can add a pinch if you like.

 I love how fast this comes together and I can just taste the parmesan & chives in this.
 Yum!
 Can’t wait to try this.